phpMv/phpMv-UI/README.md

 ```
 ### <img src="http://angular.kobject.net/git/images/ci.png" width="30"> CodeIgniter configuration
 ####Library loading
-Additionally, if you want CodeIgniter to use a Composer auto-loader, just set `$config['composer_autoload']` to TRUE or a custom path in **application/config/config.php**.
+If you want CodeIgniter to use a Composer auto-loader, just set `$config['composer_autoload']` to `TRUE` or a custom path in **application/config/config.php**.

-It's necessary to create a library for the JsUtils class
+Then, it's necessary to create a library for the JsUtils class

 #####Library creation
 Create the library **XsUtils** (the name is free) in the folder **application/libraries**